ashwini-porkute/Gender_Age_Prediction/README.md

-# Gender Age Prediction using Keras Functional model.(model with 1 input and 2 outputs)
+# Gender Age Prediction using Keras Functional model.
+# (Model with 1 input and 2 outputs)

 Provided requirements.txt for environmental packages or libraries needed to execute the script.